 HUBZone Price Evaluation Preference Statutory Language

 15 USC 657a(b)(3)(A) provides that Subject to subparagraph (B), in any case in which a contract is to be awarded on the basis of full and open competition, the price offered by a qualified SBA HUBZone small business concern shall be deemed as being lower than the price offered by another offeror (other than another small business concern), if the price offered by the qualified HUBZone companies is not more than 10 percent higher than the price offered by the otherwise lowest, responsive, and responsible offeror.

 To comply with the important regulation, FAR 19.1307 requires that agencies “shall give offers from HUBZone small business concerns a HUBZone price evaluation preference by adding a factor of 10 percent to all offers,” except for offers from small business concerns that have not waived the evaluation preference, or otherwise successful offers from small business concerns.

 Applicable to Best Value Procurements: When the procurement is issued as a best value procurement the agency must apply a price preference of 10% to the small business HUBZone company when the otherwise awardee would have been the awardee.

 HUBZone Companies Must Pay Attention to the Solicitation Terms: Typically, the small business must be the one to watch for whether the government contracting agency actually included the provision in the solicitation.
 If the requirement is publicized as “full and open” then there should be provision under FAR 19.1307 that allows for the SBA HUBZone price preference.
 You want to consider filing a pre-award protest in order to protect any rights you have.

 - If there is a form for you to fill out, then failure to complete it could waive the HUBZone price preference.

-If you are a small business seeking to protect your rights under the HUBZone price preference rule, call our government small business lawyers at 1-866-601-5518.
+If you are a small business seeking to protect your rights for preference for HUBZone small businesses under the price preference rule, call our government small business lawyers at 1-866-601-5518.